-Recommendation: Communities should prioritize AE camera installation at a limited set of locations or along a corridor with the highest concentration of red-light running or speeding-related fatal and serious injury crashes, where the potential for design or traffic-control-related solutions is limited.
+Recommendation: Communities should prioritize automated enforcement camera installation at a limited set of locations or along a corridor with the highest concentration of red-light running or speeding-related fatal and serious injury crashes, where the potential for design or traffic-controlrelated solutions is limited.

-Justification: Automated enforcement cameras are one of the most effective ways to reduce redlight running and excessive speeding, thus reducing serious injuries and fatalities.
+Justification: AE cameras are one of the most effective ways to reduce red-light running and excessive speeding, thus reducing serious injuries and fatalities.
 It is used worldwide and in the United States.